Service animal: Definitions

-In the United States, the term "service animal" encompasses all three of the above types (guide dog, hearing animal, service dog).

-Additionally, the Air Carrier Access Act breaks down the term service animal into emotional support animals, which includes psychiatric service animals, and other service animals.
-Airlines are permitted to require different and more extensive documentation for ESAs than for other service animals.
+In the United States, the term service animal encompasses all three of the above types (guide dog, hearing animal, service dog).
+The Americans with Disabilities Act defines the term as "dogs that are individually trained to do work or perform tasks for people with disabilities".
+Additionally, the Air Carrier Access Act breaks down the term service animal into emotional support animals and other service animals.